-Summary of Milgram's theory

-- Within any species: - Uncontrolled competition among individuals will wipe out the species - Evolution gives individuals a conscience that limits competition (1) - In addition: - A society in which each individual is a "Jack of all trades and a master of none" has a poor chance of survival - Specialized division of labour increases a society's chances of survival - Such divisions of labour can be coordinated with a hierarchy of authority - For this to work, individuals must be willing to obey authority (2) - This improves the survival chances for the society (and its individuals) - Challenges to authority are stopped (viciously if necessary) because they decrease the society's chances of survival - Evolution has decided that (2) takes precedence over (1): - This results in a strong instinct to obey authority instead of conscience
+Insights into human behaviour What is the relevance to changing the world?
+The experiments provide some insights into human behaviour Those insights are interesting insights into human behaviour - But they are not necessarily relevant if you want to change the world Insight 1: The experiments do provide other insights that are relevant - Most humans have a strong urge to obey authority even when: - Authority instructs them to do something against their conscience - But before discussing those insights, we need to take a slight detour - The "authority" does not have any means to punish people who disobev Insight 2: - When faced with a conflict: (1) do something wrong or (2) disobey, we pass the responsibility for the wrong-doing to the figure of authority - Hence the "I was only following orders" defence of war criminals Insight 3: - Inflicting hurt on another person can cause you to despise them (your conscience retrofits reasons to justify you hurting the person) Obedience to Authority 13 Obedience to Authority 14 A theory to explain obedience to authority Summary of Milgram's theory Near the end of Obedience to Authority.
+Stanley Milgram Within any species: presents a theory to explain why people obey authority: - Uncontrolled competition among individuals will wipe out the species - Evolution gives individuals a conscience that limits competition (1) Milgram notes that authority hierarchies are ubiquitous in human societies: In addition: - Family: children obey parents; one spouse obeys the other - A society in which each individual is a "Jack of all trades and a master of none" has a poor chance of survival - Religion, schools, places of work, the army, hospitals, team sports, systems of government, policing ... - Specialized division of labour increases a society's chances of survival - Such divisions of labour can be coordinated with a hierarchy of authority Authority hierarchies can also be observed in other animal - For this to work, individuals must be willing to obey authority (2) species - This improves the survival chances for the society (and its individuals) Challenges to authority are stopped (viciously if necessary) because This ubiguity suggests that authority hierarchies might be they decrease the society's chances of survival intrinsic to the nature of humans (and other species) Evolution has decided that (2) takes precedence over (1): - This results in a strong instinct to obey authority instead of conscience